ardabzlk/Micro-Blog/readme.md

 ```

-# A guide for pull requests
+# Guide for pull requests
 ## Creating Pull Requests

 Creating the pull requests is an important part of git-flow.
 A good PR should be easy-to-review, be helpful to the new developers' onboarding and has a positive effect on product development.